Aaronc0d3/Data-Collection-and-Analysis/README.md

 # Data-Collection-and-Analysis
-All of my work done is Data Collection and Analysis
+All of my work done in Data Collection and Analysis